ecosystem-genomics/ecosystem-genomics.github.io/index.md

     actions:
       - image: assets/img/portfolio/thumbnails/1.jpg
         title: >+
-          2017-2018
+          2020
           **Humble Beginnings**
         text: >-
-          We begun with small group of people willing to work hard and make our teaching skills worth , in front of all others!
+          We begun with small interdisciplinary group of faculty interested in an emerging field in ecosystem genomics!
       - image: assets/img/portfolio/thumbnails/2.jpg
         title: >+
-          November 2019
-          An Coaching started
+          September 2020
+          The training program started
         text: >-
-          We started to gather like minded people and started our stategies and future plans to them.
-As a result , interested people joined us!
+          We were funded for a graduate NRT by the NSF.
+          As a result, we kicked our training program!

-  - type: contact.html
+  - type: contacts.html
     section_id: contacts
     title: Get In Touch!
     text: >-
-      Ready to apply?
-Call or send us an email and we will get back to you as soon as possible!
+      Interested in our fellowship?
+Call or send us an email
     actions:
-    - title: +1 (202) 555-014
+    - title: +1 (520) 626-9819
       icon: fa-phone
     - title: E-Mail
       icon: fa-envelope